Space A General Information

 - U.S.citizen civilians stationed overseas and employees of the Uniformed Services/ Non-appropriated Fund (NAF) activities.

-- Dependents of member of the Uniformed Services when accompanied by their sponsor.
+- Dependents of a member of the Uniformed Services when accompanied by their sponsor.

 - Dependents, command sponsored of :